 If you are transferring your balance to another credit account that is already open, you should understand how that might impact your credit.
-As you may know, your credit is calculated in different ways for different purposes: you have a VantageScore and a FICO score, and the three credit bureaus (Experian, TransUnion and Equifax) have their own models for their credit reports.
+As you may know, your credit is calculated in different ways for different purposes: you have credit scores, and the three major credit bureaus have their own models for their credit reports.
 All of these models value your credit utilization ratio, but some credit score models calculate your credit utilization ratio for “per-card” utilization instead of overall credit utilization.
-While your overall credit utilization ratio is the same when you transfer a balance to another one of your existing credit cards, moving all of your debt onto one card can still negatively impact your credit by increasing your “per-card” utilization ratio, which may bring your credit score down a bit.
+While your overall credit utilization ratio is the same when you transfer a balance to another one of your existing credit cards, moving all of your debt onto one card can still negatively impact your credit by increasing your “per-card” utilization ratio, which may affect your credit score a bit.

 A credit score is an estimate of how creditworthy you are: that is, how likely you are to pay back what you borrow, given your history with credit accounts.
 Credit scores consider many different elements of your credit life, including your history of on-time debt payments, the total amount of debt you have, the diversity of your credit mix, and the average age of your credit accounts

-Factors for your FICO credit score break down as follows:
+Factors for your FICO® Score break down as follows: